kaihendry/dabase.com/content/blog/oracle.md

 ---
-title: "Oracle"
+title: oracledump
 date: 2023-02-10T16:41:29+08:00
-description: Oracle dump to SQL
+description: Oracle dump to SQL from an oradata folder for a CI/CD pipeline
 ---

 As a devops engineer, I work with CI/CD pipelines.
 Creating, maintaining, fixing